Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: The subset of -stable +-stable sections ( B-zero )

 \begin{remark} With $X$ as in \autoref{prop.B0completion}, suppose we can write $\Delta = S + B$ where $S = \sum_{i = 1}^t S_i$ is reduced and $B$ has no common components with $S$.
 Fixing $S_i^+$ in $X^+$ as in \autoref{subsec.AdjointAnalogsOfS^0}, it would be natural to hope that

 or equivalently the Matlis dual of

 agrees with $\myB^0_{S}(X_{\widehat{R}},S_{\widehat{R}} + B_{\widehat{R}}; \sM_{\widehat{R}})$.
 However, we do not see how to prove that -- even when $S$ is irreducible (which may not be preserved under completion).
 The problem is we do not seem to have fine enough control over the Galois actions to mimic the end of the proof of \autoref{prop.B0completion} (the reduction to the Henselian case) since we have to simultaneously control $S_{i,Y}$ and maximal ideals lying over $\fram \subseteq R$.
 In other words, and in the notation used at the end of the proof of \autoref{prop.B0completion}, one must be able to use the Galois action to permute the ideals $\mathfrak{n}_j$ independently of the $S_{i,Y}$.
 Regardless however, we do define $\hat \myB^0_S(X, S+B; \sM)$ to be the $R$-Matlis dual of the displayed image above. \end{remark}

-We finally explain what happens when $H^0(X, \sO_X)$ is not local.
+We finally explain what happens when $H^0(X, \sO_X)$ is only semi-local.

 \begin{remark} With notation as in \autoref{prop.B0completion}, instead assume that $H^0(X, \sO_X) =: T$ is semi-local with a finite map $R \to T$.
 For each maximal ideal $\frn_i$ of $T$ let $T_i = T_{\frn_i}$ denote the localization and set $X_i = X_{T_i} = X \times_{\Spec T} {\Spec T_i}$.
 Then $H^0(X_{i}, \sO_{X_i}) = T_i$ and since $T \otimes_R \widehat{R} = \bigoplus_i \widehat{T_i}$, we obtain that $X_{\widehat{R}} = \coprod X_{\widehat{T_i}}$.
 Now by \autoref{prop.B0completion}